bhuvanrandhir/pulab/README.md

-# ALL CODE in this repo of CTSD - 2 Parul University
+# ALL CODE in This Repo. of CTSD - 2 Parul University
 $RANDHIR K.